pathakamarnath/Parallel-Mizo-Data/README.md

 # Parallel-Mizo-Data
-This repository contains English-Mizo parallel data.
+This repository contains sample English-Mizo parallel data of size 1000.
+Source and Target sentences are tab-separated.